The Ten Commandments of Investing

 4. Keep it simple.

-Quantum physics is mysterious and counter-intuitive, investing isn’t.
+Quantum mechanics is mysterious and counter-intuitive, investing isn’t.
 A simple and boring strategy can be better than a complicated one because (a) you’re more likely to understand, trust, and sustain it and (b) it more easily satisfies points 1, 2, and 3.

-5. Mutual funds are helpful.
+6. Mutual funds are helpful.

-6. Focus on asset allocation.
+7. Focus on asset allocation.

 This is the mix of stocks, bonds, cash equivalents (i.e., savings, CDs, money market funds), and any other asset classes such as real estate that makes up your investment portfolio.
 Stocks are riskier than bonds, bonds are riskier than cash, and commercial real estate falls somewhere between stocks and bonds.

-An optimal asset allocation ensures you have the right level of investment risk for your life circumstances — age, income, goals, risk tolerance, etc. Generally, younger and higher income people should be more equity-weighted (they have the luxury of being able to afford the investment risk and the time horizon to ride out the down years), while the opposite is true for older and lower income investors.
+An optimal asset allocation ensures you have the right level of investment risk for your life circumstances — age, income, savings, goals, risk tolerance, etc. Generally, younger and higher income people should be more equity-weighted (they have the luxury of being able to afford the investment risk and the time horizon to ride out the down years), while the opposite is true for older and lower income investors.

 Crypto, metals, commodities, private equity, and venture capital are other asset classes with somewhat different risk/return characteristics.
 In my view, they’re not well-suited for nearly all individual investors.